Nutanix AHV (Acropolis)

 You can use your Nutanix Acropolis environment for creating layers, and publishing layered images.
 Each connector configuration accesses a specific storage container in your Nutanix Acropolis environment where you can create your layers or publish layered images.

-You may need more than one Nutanix Acropolis connector configuration to access the correct container for each purpose.
-Further, you may want to publish each layered image to a container convenient to the systems you will be provisioning with the published image.
+It is possible that you need more than one Nutanix Acropolis connector configuration to access the correct container for each purpose.
+Further, it is important to publish each layered image to a container convenient to the systems you are provisioning with the published image.
 For more about connectors and connector configurations, see Connector configurations.